 By granting access to this permission, there’s no need to open Jira, search for an issue or assign it to a person—all of that can be done in a few clicks, right in Slack.

-A new granular model for Slack permissions
+A granular model for Slack permissions

-As an admin or app manager, this should make the process of approving and restricting apps more transparent and specific, so it’s easier to evaluate apps for permissions that don’t meet your security standards, and swiftly approve ones that are compliant.
+App developers use a granular permissions model, requesting permissions that map back to the app’s functionality.
+This reduces the app’s security footprint and makes the process of approving and restricting apps more transparent and specific, so it’s easier to evaluate apps for permissions that don’t meet your security standards, and swiftly approve ones that are compliant.

 Reviewing an app’s security details

-In addition to permissions in Slack, admins also want to trust the app developer’s security practices too.
+In addition to permissions in Slack, you also want to trust the app developer’s security practices too.
 Developers can now feature their security and compliance details in a new tab in their App Directory listing, from SOC and HIPAA compliance certificates to data retention policies and more.

 Instead of searching across disparate resources, you can access critical security and compliance details about an app in one place, right from Slack’s App Directory.